No one becomes an officer wanting to use excessive force to detain or apprehend people.

 JCH: Some might say that part of “use of force” is finding ways for officers and the public to stay safe before force is ever needed… what are options officers might have that they might not think about while “in the moment?”

-Jeff: Half the battle might be won by two things.
+Dr. Jeff Fox PhD: Half the battle might be won by two things.
 One is the officer’s mere presence.

 - Does the officer look and come across as professional and serious yet reasonable and rationale?